-Various events are planned in order for second languages to be used both within and outside of the school, and opportunities are created for such events.
-Moreover, providing materials for the development of home language and second languages is specifically supported, and monetary support is given for current materials to be updated.
+Various events are planned in order for foreign languages to be used both within and outside of the school, and opportunities are created for such events.
+Moreover, providing materials for the development of mother-tongue and foreign languages is specifically supported, and monetary support is given for current materials to be updated.

-School administrators assess the people working/wanting to work at our institution with regards to their proficiency and suitability in home language use.
+School administrators assess the people working/wanting to work at our institution with regards to their proficiency and suitability in mother-tongue use.
 They evaluate the applications based on the criteria indicated on the forms.
-Teachers are encouraged to take master's degrees in their fields and to learn second languages.
+Teachers are encouraged to take master's degrees in their fields and to learn foreign languages.

-4.2 Language and IB Primary Years Program (PYP) and Diploma Programme (DP) Coordinators
+4.2 IB Primary Years Program (PYP) and Diploma Programme (DP) Coordinators

-IB Primary Years Program (PYP) and IB Diploma Programme (DP) Coordinators are constantly in search of training for the teachers, and indirectly for the students, to take regarding home language and second language development.
+IB Primary Years Program (PYP) and IB Diploma Programme (DP) Coordinators are constantly in search of training for the teachers, and indirectly for the students, to take regarding mothertongue and foreign language development.
 In line with these searches, they inform and direct the school administration, all teachers, students and parents about education and approaches.

-IB Primary Years Program (PYP) and IB Diploma Programme (DP) Coordinators search for and present the opportunities that may contribute to language teachers' ongoing professional development.
+IB Primary Years Program (PYP) and IB Diploma Programme (DP) Coordinators search for and present the opportunities that may contribute language teachers' ongoing professional development.
 In line with the IB Primary Years and Diploma programmes, they are supportive and guiding regarding the enrichment of library resources and the procurement of educational materials.
 When necessary, they ensure that the documents on language development are translated.
-They work and continue their plans to ensure that the goals of the school language policy are met and that the policy comes alive.
+They work and continue their plans ensure that the goals of the school language policy be met and that the policy comes alive.
 They take responsibility for the updating of the policy.